Home Insurance Glossary of Terms

 High risk items

-Items that are most frequently stolen from homes when burgled such as antiques, jewellery, laptops and audio & visual equipment.
+Items that are most often stolen from homes when burgled.
+These could be antiques, jewellery, laptops and audio & visual equipment.

 Home emergency cover

-An optional extra providing a 24h call out service for emergency repairs on your property including problems with plumbing, internal electrics, pest control, drains, gas supply, boiler & heating and security.
+Cover that provides a 24h call out service for emergency repairs on your property.
+It includes callouts for problems with plumbing, internal electrics, pest control, drains, gas supply, boiler & heating and security.

 Home entertainment equipment